13 Reasons Why

 And during the last episode of 13 Reasons Why, when Hannah’s parents found her in the bath tub, I couldn’t help but think about Sean’s parents and what it must have been like for them to find his body – and I cried.
 Hard.
 Harder than I’ve ever cried watching any movie or anything on TV in my entire life.

 That’s the hardest part.
 I’ve been the person who practically forced myself into the house of a withdrawn suicidal friend.
 I’ve been the person who is frantically sending text messages to someone who posted a goodbye note on social media with no response.
 I’ve been the person taking on the sole responsibility for someone else’s well-being… and it’s too much.
-It’s too much to make yourself solely responsible for another person’s choice of whether they live or die.
-All you can do is just listen.
-And I suppose my situation is unique… I doubt most people find themselves crossing paths with more than one person in that mental state in such a short span of a few years.
+It’s too much to make yourself responsible for another person’s choice of whether they live or die.
+All you can do is listen.
+And I suppose my situation is unique… I doubt most people find themselves crossing paths with so many people in that mental state in such a short span of a few years.

 If you haven’t watched 13 Reasons Why yet, I recommend that you do.
 It’s real.
 It’s uncomfortable.
-And I hope that it spurs the appropriate amount of reflection on this very real problem.
+And I hope that it spurs the appropriate amount of reflection and social conversation on this very real problem.
 I don’t know what the answer is.
-I don’t know that there is an answer – at least not a simple one.
+I don’t know that there is an answer…at least not a simple one.
 It’s a complex problem and it requires a complex, multi-faceted solution, but the beginning of solving it is becoming aware of all of the aspects of it, becoming more sensitive to it, and working toward solutions collectively in small ways.

 My first reaction to the reading was WOW.
 Your words captured a theme woven into my life right now.
 The reading has emboldened me to take back my power and inspired me to research some books, get back to meditating and provided a focus.Dina